obusorezekiel/go-movies/README.md

-Sure!
-Below is a detailed `README.md` file for the project.

----

 # Movie API

 This project is a simple RESTful API for managing a collection of movies.
 It allows you to perform basic CRUD (Create, Read, Update, Delete) operations on a movie database.
 The API is built using Go and the Gorilla Mux router.